 Herman Melville had worked at sea and the incident with the white whale is based on a true story.
 This adds some serious clout as the author knew what he was on about and the information you’ll read is where the tale doubles up as a historical record of a (hopefully) soon abolished practice.

 The characters you meet are highly memorable, too, and will stick with you for life.
-Whether it’s Queequeg (there’s initial confusion with Ishmael and his future friend, which almost leads to Queequeg butchering him in a hotel room), Captain Ahab (the equally brilliant Quint from Jaws is surely based on him), or Ishmael himself, you’re mixed up with a batch of eccentric, enthralling blokes on a mad quest to wipe out a white whale.
+Whether it’s Queequeg (there’s initial confusion with Ishmael and his future friend, which almost leads to Queequeg butchering him in a hotel room), Captain Ahab, or Ishmael, you’re mixed up with a batch of eccentric, enthralling blokes on a mad quest to wipe out a white whale.

 Take the Trip